-- Introduce claim(s), acknowledge alternate or opposing claims, and organize the reasons and evidence logically.
-CCSS.ELA-Literacy.W.7.1A - Trace and evaluate the argument and specific claims in a text, assessing whether the reasoning is sound and the evidence is relevant and sufficient to support the claims.
-CCSS.ELA-Literacy.RI.7.8 - Support claim(s) with logical reasoning and relevant evidence, using accurate, credible sources and demonstrating an understanding of the topic or text.
-CCSS.ELA-Literacy.W.7.1B
+- $\checkmark$ Introduce claim(s), acknowledge and distinguish the claim(s) from alternate or opposing claims, and organize the reasons and evidence logically.
+CCSS.ELA-Literacy.W.8.1A - $\checkmark$ Delineate and evaluate the argument and specific claims in a text, assessing whether the reasoning is sound and the evidence is relevant and sufficient; recognize when irrelevant evidence is introduced.
+CCSS.ELA-Literacy.RI.8.8 - Support claim(s) with logical reasoning and relevant evidence, using accurate, credible sources and demonstrating an understanding of the topic or text.
+CCSS.ELA-Literacy.W.8.1B